ONSdigital/response-management-ui/ReadMe.md

 RESPONSE_OPERATIONS_OAUTHSERVER_HOST
 ```

-The script `/env.sh` can be sourced in development to set these variables with reasonable defaults.
+The script `/env_<cf env>.sh` can be sourced in development to set these variables with reasonable defaults.

 There are two additional environment variables required RESPONSE_OPERATIONS_CLIENT_PASS and RESPONSE_OPERATIONS_CLIENT_USER the values for these are found in the wiki page for deploying to Cloud Foundry